AdobeDocs/journey-optimizer.en/help/using/code-based/code-based-prerequisites.md

 level: Experienced
 exl-id: ac901f88-5fde-4220-88c6-fe05433866cc
 ---
-# Guardrails and prerequisites {#web-prerequisites}
+# Guardrails and prerequisites {#code-based-prerequisites}

 To be able to use code-based experience actions in [!DNL Journey Optimizer] and deliver code content payload that can be used by your applications, follow the prerequisites below:

 * To add modifications to your applications, you must have a specific implementation.
 [Learn more](#implementation-prerequisites)

 * For the code-based experiences to be delivered correctly, make sure you define the Adobe Experience Platform settings detailed [here](#delivery-prerequisites).

+* To enable data to display in your code-based experience reports, make sure you follow these [reporting prerequisites](#reporting-prerequisites).

+* When creating a [code-based experience channel configuration](code-based-configuration.md), make sure you enter a string/path or a surface URI that matches the one declared in your own implementation.
+This ensures that the content is delivered to the desired location inside the specified app or page.
+Otherwise, the changes cannot be delivered.
+[Read more](code-based-surface.md)

 ## Implementation prerequisites {#implementation-prerequisites}

 Code-based experience supports any type of customer implementation as shown in the options below.
 You can use either a client-side, server-side or a hybrid implementation method for your properties:

-* Client-side only – To add modifications to your web pages or mobile apps, you need to implement either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"} on your website or [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/documentation/){target="_blank"} on you mobile apps.
+* Client-side only – To add modifications to your web pages or mobile apps, you need to implement either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"} on your website or the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/documentation/){target="_blank"} on you mobile apps.

 * Hybrid mode – You can use the [AEP Edge Network Server API](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/data-collection/interactive-data-collection.html){target="_blank"} to request for personalization server-side; the response is provided to the Adobe Experience Platform Web SDK to render the modifications client-side.
 Learn more in the Adobe Experience Platform [Edge Network Server API documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/overview.html){target="_blank"}.
 You can find out more about the hybrid mode and check some implementation samples in [this blog post](https://blog.developer.adobe.com/hybrid-personalization-in-the-adobe-experience-platform-web-sdk-6a1bb674bf41){target="_blank"}.